My Journey to healing

 As I continued to deteriorate, my mother did her best to find answers and discovered I was dealing with late-stage neuro Lyme disease.
 I finally knew what was trying to kill me, but I had a long, scary road ahead.
 I was put on three antibiotics, and every minute felt like an eternity.
 I wanted to leave this world.

 I became allergic to everything.
 I had to wear a mask everywhere I went and be cautious of the water I drank, the chemicals I was exposed to, mold, stores—everything.
 At one point, I was down to eating only chicken and thought I was going to die for sure.
+My brain was in a constant state of fight-or-flight.

 It seemed strange to me because all my previous methods had been hardcore killing protocols, but at this point, it was worth a shot.
 To my surprise, it worked.
 I was back to walking down the detergent aisle within two weeks and eating pizza in six weeks!
 This experience made me realize how powerful the brain is and that I could heal myself with brain retraining methods.